ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Genesis trigger

-Before genesis has been triggered and whenever the deposit contract emits a `Deposit` log, call the function `is_genesis_trigger(deposits: Iterable[Deposit], timestamp: uint64) -> bool` where:
+Before genesis has been triggered and whenever the deposit contract emits a `Deposit` log, call the function `is_genesis_trigger(deposits: Sequence[Deposit], timestamp: uint64) -> bool` where:

 * `deposits` is the list of all deposits, ordered chronologically, up to and including the deposit triggering the latest `Deposit` log
 * `timestamp` is the Unix timestamp in the Ethereum 1.0 block that emitted the latest `Deposit` log